 Lawn aeration is the process of mechanically making finger-sized holes in your yard and depositing the removed plug on the lawn to break down.

-This allows fertilizer, water, and oxygen to get to the roots, which creates a healthier, greener lawn, and increases your lawn’s drought tolerance.
-Lawn aeration should be a part of regular lawn care preventive maintenance just like mowing, irrigation, fertilizing, weed and pest control.
+This allows fertilizer, water, and oxygen to get to the roots, which creates a healthier, greener lawn and increases your lawn’s drought tolerance.
+Lawn aeration should be a part of regular lawn care preventive maintenance, just like mowing, irrigation, fertilizing, weed control, and pest control.

 BENEFITS OF LAWN AERATION

 - Increases water and nutrient penetration and absorption

 - Stimulates healthy root growth

 - Improves fertilizer absorption

 - Reduces soil compaction